riscv/riscv-high-assurance-cryptography/src/review1.md

 1. **Book 2's algorithm definitions do not match the standards they cite.**
 **FIXED**

-This is the most serious area.
-GCM's counters are off by one against SP 800-38D; GCM-SIV derives its keys before the nonce is known and clears a tag bit that RFC 8452 does not; OCB uses a monotonic doubling schedule rather than RFC 7253's `ntz` schedule; Ascon has five independent defects including a domain-separation bit applied to the wrong end of the state word.
-None of these modes would pass the standards' own test vectors, and several are not merely non-interoperable but weakened.
-The authors' own warning at `ace-ISA-algorithms.adoc:1858` that "the ordering of the bits must be verified" was well founded — the verification finds real errors.

 2. **The SCC sealing construction is not AES-GCM-SIV, and its authentication check does not work.**
 **FIXED**